WillFuller/WillFuller.github.io/_pages/about.md

   - /about.html
 ---

 I am currently finishing off my PhD with the University of Warwick but I'm based at UKAEA's Culham campus working on the MAST-U spherical tokamak.
-At UKAEA I am currently the assistant Responsible Officer (RO) for the midplane reciprocating probe, which means I get to get hands-on with a tempermental pnumatic driven reciprocation system with changeble heads!
+At UKAEA I am the assistant Responsible Officer (RO) for the midplane reciprocating probe (RP), which means I get to get hands-on with a tempermental pnumatic driven reciprocation system with changeble heads!
 This makes operation more complex and chaotic, especially when a new probe head is swapped out.
 I do my best to understand the system and organise the rat's nest of cables as best I can though!

+My PhD project is centered around designing a new probe head for the RP system on MAST-U, targeting turbulent measurements in the scrape-off layer (SOL).
+I designed a probe head named the "Turbulence Probe Head".
+It has 15 different Langmuir Probes arranged in several multi-functional arrays to capture as much information from the plasma as possible.

+I am a former cryogenic test engineer, where I wired, tested, and installed custom cryogenic systems across the globe.
+These systems were used mostly for materials research and quantum computing.
+I worked mostly on dry cryostats, where a small amount of Helium gas was liquified and cooled copper stages via conduction in a closed loop.
+But I also occasionally worked on wet cryostats which use large amounts of liquid Helium, such as dilution fridges, capable of < 5mK temperatures!

 ### Source
 ------